 Course studied: BA (Hons) International Business and Modern Languages, 1998

-Current position: Regional Lead for Scotland, PwC
+Position at time of writing: Regional Lead for Scotland, PwC

 Interesting fact: Claire presented an award at The Scottish Business Awards with Rob Brydon and Chris Evans

 I’m originally from Fife but moved to Glasgow when I was two.
 I went to our local primary school and then did my senior school at Hutchesons' Grammar School in Glasgow.
 I did well during 5th year and got all the grades required to get into university.
 I was offered an unconditional place to study International Business and Modern Languages at Strathclyde.

 As I was only 16, I decided to wait a year before starting university and ended up spending my 6th year at a high school in Chicago (via a student exchange programme that was arranged through my school).
 Having been a real ‘home bird’ this was a huge step for me as I went off for the year.
 It was one of the best decisions I ever made – I learned many life skills around communication, personal resilience, influencing and building relationships (I still keep in close contact with my group of friends I met during my exchange year).

 I then came back from the US and started my five-year degree.
 I was fortunate to spend my 4th year at a French Business School in Nice and returned back to Glasgow fluent in French!